0xAX/linux-insides/linux-bootstrap-1.md

 After jump to `start_of_setup`, needs to do following things:

-* Be sure that all values of all segement registers are equal
+* Be sure that all values of all segment registers are equal
 * Setup correct stack if need
 * Setup [bss](http://en.wikipedia.org/wiki/.bss)
 * Jump to C code at [main.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/main.c)

 Let's look at implementation.

-Segement registers align
+Segment registers align
 --------------------------------------------------------------------------------

 First of all it ensures that `ds` and `es` segment registers point to the same address and enables interrupts with `sti` instruction: